leonardomaier/thg-app/README.md

 # How to run

-If you have Docker installed, you just need to run in the root folder:
+If you have Docker installed, you just need to run the command below in the root folder:

 ```bash
 docker-compose -f docker-compose.yml up --build